int-brain-lab/ibl-alignment-gui/docs/source/getting_started.rst

 Slice Display Options
 """""""""""""""""""""

-There are four available slice types, selectable via the ``Slice Plots`` menu bar or the following shortcuts:
+The available slice types are selectable via the ``Slice Plots`` menu bar or the following shortcuts:

 .. list-table::
    :widths: 40 60